ripples/lecture-viewer/README.md

 More useful commands for git submodules can be found in [Repository Maintenence](#repository-maintenance) below.

 ##### Environment File
 This application uses environment variables to make it easier to deploy at different locations.
-You will need to create a file named `.env` in this directory for deployment to work properly.
+You can either run `scrips/setup.sh` (currently only compatible with linux and osx based machines) or you will need to create a file named `.env` in this directory for deployment to work properly.
 An example file is provided at `example.env`.

 If you decide to run any services manually, make sure to use the same `.env` file.